 How can I start a Roth IRA?

-Any of the online discount brokers offer Roth IRA accounts.
-You can open one just like any other investment account.
+Every online discount brokers offers Roth IRA accounts.
+You can open one individually just like any other investment account.
 And you can have multiple accounts.

 Once created, can I move my Roth IRA from one broker to another?